 The Agriculture District (AG) is established to protect lands used for agricultural production, agriculturally based businesses and related activities.
 Farmland is a defining element of Granite Quarry's traditional identity and the protection of these lands aids in preserving the character of the Town until such time as new development is preferred by the Town.
-Listed uses are limited, with an emphasis on uses that are agricultural lands while discouraging large lot residential subdivision type development and excessive septic system utility.
+Listed uses are limited, with an emphasis on uses that are agricultural in nature.
+Development density is very low to encourage preservation of agricultural lands while discouraging large lot residential subdivision type development and excessive septic system utility.
 The Agriculture District can also be used to preserve open spaces.